-e.
-Unmet Support Needs
+9.1.5 Unmet Support Needs

-Applicants with unmet support needs, where Onward Homes is unable to identify suitable and sufficient support either through working with other agencies or within its own capacity, may be refused a tenancy.
-However the aim will always be to find appropriate support to enable an allocation to be made.
+Applicants with unmet support needs, where Onward Homes is unable to identify suitable and sufficient support, either within its own capacity or working with other agencies, may be refused tenancy.
+However, the aim will always be to find appropriate support to enable an allocation to be made.

-f.
-False Information
+9.1.6 False Information